 The Hebrew word for “have courage” is amets (Strong’s #553) and means: confirm, be courageous of good courage, steadfastly minded, strong, stronger, establish, fortify, harden, A primitive root; to be alert, physically (on foot) or mentally (in courage) — confirm, be courageous (of good courage, stedfastly minded, strong, stronger), establish, fortify, harden, increase, prevail, strengthen (self), make strong (obstinate, speed).
 (Strong’s Exhaustive Concordance)

-Paul, too, gives a similar promise of what we have in Christ in his letter to the Romans: that if we ask for the things we need and if we are for Him, He will be for us, and nothing can separate us from His love; nothing can be against us or harm us; for if we belong to Him, even in death, we will be raised to everlasting life.
+Paul, too, gives a similar promise of what we have in Christ in his letter to the Romans: that if we ask for the things we need and if we are for Him; He will be for us, and nothing can separate us from His love; nothing can be against us or harm us even if we should have to die, for if we belong to Him we will be raised victoriously to everlasting life.

 Romans 8:31 What shall we then say to these things?
 If God be for us, who can be against us?